 What Is The Guernsey Coastal Path?

 The Guernsey Coastal Path is part of the Channel Islands Way.
-This is a 177 km multi-island hiking trail following the coastlines of Jersey, Guernsey, Alderney, Herm and Sark.
+This is a 177 km multi-island long-distance walk following the coastlines of Jersey and Guernsey, as well as the smaller islands of Alderney, Herm and Sark.
 Of course, following the whole of the trail would involve a certain amount of boat travel as well as walking, and many walkers choose to concentrate on one island at a time.

 The Guernsey section of the walk is 64 km (39 miles).
 Like the rest of the Channel Islands Way, it is an unofficial trail.
 This means that it is made up of different footpaths around the island, with roads through the urban areas.
 However, although a map is recommended, the direction of the path is easy to follow in most places.

 Guernsey has some magnificent coastal scenery, some of which can only really be appreciated by walking.
 There is a wide variety of coastal landscape, including cliffs, sandy bays and level paths.
 In the north you pass through nature reserves and there are yachting harbours to the east.
 Then there is the tiny island of Lihou, connected to the mainland by a causeway at low tide.

 Occasionally the path comes inland, following quiet country lanes.
 Some of these are designated as “ruettes tranquilles” (quiet roads), with speed limits for cars, and priority given to walkers, cyclists and horse riders.
 Elsewhere you walk through sleepy villages and towns before returning to the relative bustle of St Peter Port, the main town.